owncloud/QA/Desktop/OAuth2_support.md

 - Specify the user name in the `authorize` call: https://github.com/owncloud/oauth2/issues/48 - This allows to request a specific user to login in the browser, if a different session is open, it offers the switch.
 - Do the logins in an ordered fashion.

+Create an account on a server with a current valid session in the browser: **currently not supported**.
+This would require to input the username beforehand on the client's end by using it for the first `authorize` call.

 #### SAML accounts

-**TBD** when the support for Shibboleth authentication wrapping is supported.
+**TBD** when the support for Shibboleth authentication wrapping is anounced.

 #### Same account on multiple, identical clients

-Currently not supported; reference: https://github.com/owncloud/oauth2/issues/64
+**Currently not supported**; reference: https://github.com/owncloud/oauth2/issues/64

 ### Preconditions Not Met

 It is important to also consider what does happen when one or more of the preconditions is not met.
 In this order:

-- Application "downgrade"/uninstall: reverse migration path - fallback options discussion.
+- Application "downgrade"/uninstall: reverse migration path - fallback options discussion. -> https://github.com/owncloud/client/issues/5848
 - Desktop Client Configuration not correctly set up on the server: either wrong client_id, client_secret or both.
 - Apache headers/rewrite modules not enabled on the target server https://github.com/owncloud/oauth2/issues/49